-At the very end of a no-though lane and on the bank of the River Thames between Marlow and Henley, lies a new Country House that's a weekend retreat for our London based client.
+At the very end of a no-through lane and on the bank of the River Thames between Marlow and Henley, lies a new Country House that's a weekend retreat for our London based client.

 They wanted something that could take advantage of the splendid views, offer recreation facilities and security.